lucylgao/stat-545-demo-lucy/README.md

 # STAT 545 Demo

-I create statistical methods that biologists use to analyze their data.
+Hi!
+My name is Lucy, and I create statistical methods that biologists use to analyze their data.